AdaCore/spark2014/lrm/source/subprograms.rst

                    Output => (if K = 10 then A (J)));
    -- The Param aspect states that only element I of the array A is read -- and element J is only updated if the global K = 10;
-   -- the values remainder of the  array elements are preserved including -- A (J) if K /= 10.
+   -- the values of the remainder of the array elements are preserved -- including A (J) if K /= 10.
 Note: I, J and K may all be equal.

 Dependency Aspects